Emmanuel Adebayor: Olimpia

 Adebayor joined Paraguayan Primera División club Olimpia Asunción on 11 February 2020, on a free transfer from Kayserispor.
 On his arrival in Paraguay on 14 February, Adebayor was met by a crowd at the Silvio Pettirossi International Airport.
 He signed a contract after a successful medical examination and was officially presented at the Estadio Manuel Ferreira.
 He was allocated the number 25 jersey.
 Adebayor was reunited at Olimpia with his former Manchester City teammate Roque Santa Cruz, who had returned to the club in 2016.
 Adebayor said that it was the influence of Santa Cruz that convinced him to join Olimpia.

 On 23 February, Adebayor made his debut for Olimpia in the Paraguayan Superclásico against Cerro Porteño in a 1–1 home draw, coming on after half time in place of Santa Cruz.
 On 5 March, Adebayor made his first appearance in the 2020 Copa Libertadores in a 1–1 away draw against Ecuadorian club Delfin, replacing Santa Cruz in the 80th minute.

 On 9 March 2020, he made his second and last league appearance against River Plate Asunción in a 1–1 home draw, playing the full 90 minutes at Olimpia's Estadio Manuel Ferreira.
 Three days later, Adebayor played in the Copa Libertadores against Argentine club Defensa y Justicia.
 In the 73rd minute of the fixture Adebayor received a red card for a flying kick on Enzo Coacci when disputing an aerial ball, jumping for the ball with his right foot forward which impacted the opponent's face.
 This was Adebayor's last appearance for the club.
 In the same month, Adebayor travelled to Togo to undergo quarantine with his family amidst the COVID-19 pandemic.
 In April, Adebayor stated during a Facebook post that he would return to Paraguay in two more weeks.

 At the beginning of July, it was announced that Adebayor, who was contracted until December, would not return to the club, by mutual consent, due to the high risk of the contagious virus during travel and that the flights and stop offs were complicated.
 That same month, Adebayor stated that he wanted to return to Olimpia at some point.
 Adebayor played four games for Olimpia from February to March.

 Semassi

 After his spell at Olimpia, Adebayor signed for Togolese Championnat National club Semassi in July 2021.

+Adebayor announced his retirement from professional football on 21 March 2023, aged 39.